 The movie industry definitely kept up with the latest technology, for what it was worth.
-For instance, given how much easier it was to do nowadays, it was now considered a point of professionalism for actors to become fluent in the language their characters spoke, and audiences were expected to their use their language enhancements to keep up, if that language wasn't their own—though the lazier ones could activate a voiceover if they really wanted.
+For instance, given how much easier it was to do nowadays, it was now considered a point of professionalism for actors to become fluent in the language their characters spoke, and audiences were expected to use their language enhancements to keep up, if that language wasn't their own—though the lazier ones could activate a voiceover if they really wanted.
 It was a better experience to do it the harder way, however.

 She moved on, avoiding the obvious temptation to just stand and stare, especially at herself.
 It would have been a little suspicious.

 She glided past the entrance to the virtual reality version of the movie, even though, as a serving member of the military, it wouldn't have even cost her anything.